Recognition of same-sex unions in Romania: Summary

-Background and early bills
+Early bills

 The primary LGBT advocacy group in Romania is ACCEPT, which advocates for partnership rights and same-sex marriage.
 The organisation launched a campaign to legalise same-sex registered partnerships in Romania during Bucharest Pride in 2006, which lasted from 30 May to 4 June, and was organised under the theme "Same-sex marriage and civil unions in Romania".
 This event provoked widespread debate over the issue in the media.
 ACCEPT activists organised a public debate and seminar on same-sex partnerships on 31 May 2006, and called on the Government of Romania to legalise same-sex marriage or registered partnerships, offering its assistance in drafting a legislative proposal.
 Romaniţa Iordache, the executive director of ACCEPT, said on 31 May 2006 that "Article 200 [the last anti-gay law] has been abrogated, but we [the LGBT community] still do not have equal rights, even though the Constitution guarantees this."
 A spokesman for ACCEPT, Florin Buhuceanu, claimed that "guaranteeing the equality of rights through the recognition of gay marriage... is just a step forward."

 On 23 February 2008, Péter Eckstein-Kovács, a parliamentarian from the Democratic Union of Hungarians in Romania, proposed a bill to legalise registered partnerships, providing unmarried same-sex and opposite-sex couples a number of legal rights and benefits.
 He said that the current Family Code was "adopted more than fifty years ago and no longer reflected social realities, both in the case of homosexuals and heterosexuals".
 This marked the first time in Romania that a politician had explicitly supported registered partnerships for same-sex couples.
 The bill failed to pass.
 Eckstein-Kovács re-introduced a partnership bill on 23 July 2008.
 However, that bill died in the Senate following the 2008 election.
 Another registered partnership bill was introduced by Viorel Arion from the Democratic Liberal Party in February 2011.
 It would have provided same-sex and opposite-sex couples with some of the rights of marriage, and received a favourable recommendation from the Legislative Committee of the Chamber of Deputies.
 However, the bill was opposed by the government, and ultimately failed to pass.